Painter. Born UK (1975). Lives and works in Oxfordshire.

 2022: Burford Art Gallery, Oxfordshire

-2021: Shortlisted for VAO Visual Art Open, UK & International Emerging Artist Awards
+2021: Shortlisted for Visual Art Open, UK & International Emerging Artist Awards

 2021: Oxford Arts Collective, Oxfordshire